lindali0401/lindali0401.github.io/_pages/about.md

   - Independently developed a full-stack web application for the ReDaQ project, an intelligent data quality management platform, using **Flask (Python)** and integrating **Rasa** and **LLaMA3** models for chatbot functionality.
   - Contributed to the preparation of the first two chapters of the book *"Datenbasiertes Qualitätsmanagement: Mit Datenanalyse und KI-Methoden zur Digital Quality"*, supporting introductory texts and illustrations.
   - Supported the MIQFEM project by conducting Docker-based web application testing and documenting system logs and technical processes.<br>

 *Technologies & Tools:* Python (Flask, Rasa, Pandas, Numpy...), R, Docker, HTML/CSS, JavaScript, LLM Integration (LLaMA3), Markdown
 *Working Languages*: German, English

-- **Intern – Data Analytics** – FZI Forschungszentrum Informatik, Berlin *May 2024 - Sept 2024*
+- **Intern – Data Analytics** – FZI Forschungszentrum Informatik, Berlin<br>
+  *May 2024 - Sept 2024*
   - Conducted an independent project analyzing bus delays in Hamburg based on passenger volumes, route lengths, time periods, and weather conditions.
   - Collected, processed, and integrated transport and weather data from APIs and open sources.